Last Updated on

 - They might want to get access to your personal data and files

-- There’s also possibility that they just want to eliminate you
+- There’s also the possibility that they just want to eliminate you

 How much time and money is needed to recover your hacked blog?